Brownlee O. Currey, Jr., Professor of Management

 Professor Barry's research and expertise lie in two areas: (1) social issues in management, including ethics, public policy, and workplace rights; and (2) the psychology of interpersonal and group behavior in organizations, including power, influence, negotiation, conflict and justice.
 He has published on these topics in numerous scholarly journals and volumes.

-Prof. Barry's current and recent research explores the social context of ethical decision making, deception in negotiation, and ethical aspects of group process.
+Prof. Barry's current and recent research explores the social context of ethical decision making, the intersection of ethics and emotion, deception in negotiation, and ethical aspects of group process.
 A current book project explores the role of political ideology in the exercise of corporate influence on public policy.
 His previous book at the intersection of business and policy, examining free expression and workplace rights from legal, managerial, and ethical perspectives, was Speechless: The Erosion of Free Expression in the American Workplace.

 Prof. Barry is a past president of the International Association for Conflict Management, and a past chair of the Conflict Management Division of the Academy of Management.
 He is currently associate editor of Business Ethics Quarterly, and a member of the editorial boards of Negotiation and Conflict Management Research, Organizational Behavior and Human Decision Processes, and Work and Occupations.
 His (co-authored) books on negotiation are among the most widely adopted texts on that subject in colleges and universities worldwide.